ClinicalSim.ai

 The researchers position AI patients as complements to human actors:

-Human SPs handle: high-stakes assessment, embodied presence, nuanced social interaction, expert feedback
+Human SPs are better suited for high-stakes assessment, embodied presence, nuanced social interaction, and expert feedback.

-AI patients handle: unlimited repetition, configurable difficulty, structured feedback, on-demand availability
+AI patients are better suited for unlimited repetition, configurable difficulty, structured feedback, and on-demand availability.

 Each tool does what it's best at.